-The SEC has also taken numerous enforcement actions with respect to cybersecurity controls and the safeguarding of customer information, including a 2023 settlement against Blackbaud relating to alleged misrepresentations around a ransomware attack and associated failure to maintain adequate disclosure controls, a 2022 settlement with Morgan Stanley Smith Barney relating to alleged failures (largely centered on alleged lax monitoring of vendors) to protect the personal identifying information of some 15 million customers, and a 2021 settlement with First American Financial Corporation for alleged failure to maintain disclosure controls and procedures sufficient to ensure that all available relevant information concerning a cybersecurity problem was analyzed for inclusion in the company's disclosures.
+The SEC has also taken numerous enforcement actions with respect to cybersecurity controls and the safeguarding of customer information, including a 2023 enforcement action charging SolarWinds and its chief information security officer with fraud and internal control failures relating to allegedly known cybersecurity risks and vulnerabilities, a 2023 settlement against Blackbaud relating to alleged misrepresentations around a ransomware attack and associated failure to maintain adequate disclosure controls, a 2022 settlement with Morgan Stanley Smith Barney relating to alleged failures (largely centered on alleged lax monitoring of vendors) to protect the personal identifying information of some 15 million customers, and a 2021 settlement with First American Financial Corporation for alleged failure to maintain disclosure controls and procedures sufficient to ensure that all available relevant information concerning a cybersecurity problem was analyzed for inclusion in the company's disclosures.
 These matters underscore that not only must companies maintain robust cybersecurity controls (including in respect of vendors), but they must implement procedures sufficient to provide reasonable assurance that, in a crisis, senior management receives accurate and timely information, with material updates in real time.

 Other regulatory agencies have also been active on the cybersecurity enforcement front in recent years.
-In 2022, for example, DOJ settled charges against Aerojet Rocketdyne that it had violated the False Claims Act by misrepresenting its cybersecurity compliance under certain federal government contracts.
+For example, the DOJ in September 2023 announced a \$4 million settlement with Verizon Business Network Services LLC resolving False Claims Act allegations that it failed to completely satisfy certain cybersecurity controls, and, in 2022, settled charges against Aerojet Rocketdyne that it had violated the False Claims Act by misrepresenting its cybersecurity compliance under certain federal government contracts.
 In June 2023, the Federal Trade Commission (FTC) settled charges against Microsoft in respect of the collection of personal information from minor users of the Xbox gaming system without parental consent.
 This settlement is just the latest illustration of the FTC's increased activity in the data privacy and protection arena.
 Another agency that has been particularly active is the New York State Department of Financial Services (NYDFS), which has brought actions enforcing the detailed and prescriptive cybersecurity regulations it put in place in 2019 (and has continued to refine), including, for example, a May 2023 settlement with OneMain Financial Group relating to cybersecurity control failures.